igloo-project/igloo-parent/README.md

 OWSI-Core is a versatile Java framework used to build business applications... and have fun doing it.

 It is an ongoing effort and we continuously improve it and add new features.
-It is used in production for several years now.
+It has been used in production for several years now.

 Apart from the framework, we also released a Maven archetype to start a new application: it's called the "Basic application".